DipanshiB/Complaint_Management/README.md

    https://github.com/DipanshiB/BITS_Pilani-ComplaintPortal/blob/master/Screenshots/Screenshot%20from%202020-01-29%2021-43-45.png

 **What hasn't yet been added :**
- - Login with BITS Mail isn't working yet - this is largely due to the fact that Google has deprecated its G+ API used for third party authentication.
-Hence we have provided an option for manual registration and login in the app.
- - We have not yet added in the functionality for reminder mails to the Warden and Superintendent.
  - Getting access to the Student's Union database will lead to easier login for BITS students since their details like room number and hostel shall be automatically updated.
  - Warden and Superintendent contacts shall also be updated only once we have access to that database.